George-Taxiarchou/TronGL/README.md

 3.Press the T to display the triangle lines

-4.Select the Extrude option and type your Z value to extrude the polygons in 3D and move the camera with the Arrows.
+4.Select the Extrude option and insert your Z value to the console to extrude the polygons in 3D and move the camera with the Arrows.